GeoDaCenter/newsite/README.md

 2. Create a corresponding `.module.css` file for styles
 3. Import and use in pages as needed

+### Adding Internationalized Content

+1. Create content in `src/data/` as JSON files
+2. Add translations in language-specific folders (`zh-Hans/`, `es/`, `de/`)
+3. Use the content loader utilities for automatic fallback

 ### Styling

 - Use CSS modules for component-specific styles
 - Global styles go in `src/css/custom.css`
+- Common styles in `src/styles/common.module.css`
 - Follow the existing color scheme and typography
 - Ensure responsive design for all components